gdledsan/conkyrc/README.md

 Installation
 ------------

-Fetch the configuration files from GitHub repository:

-``
-$ git clone git://github.com/zenzire/conkyrc.git ~/.conky/conky2
-``
+Clone this repo to `~/.conky/`

-add conky to startup:
+add conky to startup with this command:

 ``
 conky -d -c ~/.conky/conky2/conkyrc